bagriy-andrey/ai-stock-app/README.md

 fallback initials when a logo is missing.
 Cards display the ticker, company name, current price, absolute price change, and percentage change with positive, negative, and neutral color states.
-Selecting the main card area opens a stock details modal with the latest quote values.
+Selecting the main card area opens a stock details modal with the latest quote values and a responsive historical closing-price chart.
+The chart supports `1D`, `1W`, `1M`, and `1Y` ranges backed by Yahoo Finance, with loading, empty, and safe provider-error states.
 The remove action is kept separate so deleting a ticker does not open the modal.

 Example add request: